Our Team

 • Advanced Perinatal Mental Health

-• Advanced EMDR Trainings: EMDR 2.0 and Perinatal EMDR
+• Advanced EMDR Trainings: EMDR 2.0, Perinatal EMDR, and EMDR for Pain

 • Ontario (virtual services)